British Pakistanis: Football

+Boxing

+Boxing is commonly practised among British Pakistanis.
+Amir Khan is regarded as one of the most successful British boxers of all time, and is credited with popularising boxing amongst British Pakistanis, as well as inspiring South Asian involvement in all aspects of British boxing.

+Usman Ahmed, Jawaid Khaliq, Kash Farooq, Adam Azim, Hamzah Sheeraz and Shabaz Masoud are other notable British Pakistani boxers.

+Other sports

 Hockey and polo are commonly played in Pakistan, with the former being a national sport, but these sports are not as popular among British Pakistanis, possibly because of the urban lifestyles which the majority of them embrace.
 Imran Sherwani was a hockey player of Pakistani descent who played for the English and Great Britain national field hockey teams.

 Adam Khan is a race car driver from Bridlington, Yorkshire.
 He represents Pakistan in the A1 Grand Prix series.
 Khan is currently the demonstration driver for the Renault F1 racing team.
 Ikram Butt was the first South Asian to play international rugby for England in 1995.
 He is the founder of the British Asian Rugby Association and the British Pakistani rugby league team, and has also captained Pakistan.
-Amir Khan is the most famous British Pakistani boxer.
 He is the current WBA World light welterweight champion and 2004 Summer Olympics silver medalist.
 Matthew Syed was a table tennis international, and the English number one for many years.
 Lianna Swan is a swimmer who has represented Pakistan in several events.